HugoGresse/react-native-issue-30277/README.md

 - Xiaomi Mi 9 SE with MIUI 12.0.3
 - _Add a pull request if you can reproduce this on other devices_

+**Device where the fix does not work**
+- Huawei Psmart 2019,  android 10

 ## Workaround

 Available workaround: